webforge-labs/webforge/lib/Webforge/Code/Generator/README.md

 # Webforge Code Generator

+## TODO

+  - class Writing: Syntax is often wrong (wrong whitespacing)
+  - class Writing: is not pretty

 ## GClass
 The GClass (aka GenerateClass) is the core of the Code Generator.
 It encapsulates a whole class with: